3 Accounting

 3.4.2.90 Non-governmental pension plans

-The accounting and financial reporting standards for non-governmental defined benefit pension plans are established in the Governmental Accounting Standards Board (GASB Statement 78), Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans.
+The accounting and financial reporting standards for non-governmental defined benefit pension plans are established in the GASB Cod.
+Sec.
+P20, portion on Defined Benefit Pensions Provided through Pension Plans That Have the Characteristics in Paragraph 112.

 Some local governments may provide pensions to their employees through a cost-sharing, multiple-employer defined benefit pension plan that: